 There are over 200 Google ranking factors that have been identified in SEO, but which ones will get you to the first page?
 Here is the complete guide to help you on your way.

-For SEO agencies in Perth we don’t have to work on all of them as they bear a very low amount of weight and are only used if 2 pages are very similar as a “tie-breaker”.
+For SEO agencies and SEO consultants however, we don’t have to work on all of them as they bear a very low amount of weight and are only used if 2 pages are very similar as a “tie-breaker”.
 From what we know so far here are is the 8 most important Google factors, that can be leveraged in an SEO campaign.

 Eventually, Google is actually planning on moving away from backlinks.
 This is because most people are on the first page these days are because of paid links or pbn links.
 Both of these Google Dislikes.
 At the moment though backlinks are VIP.
 Links have to come from niche-relevant high-authority sites.
 You always see sites appear on the first page for a short time and this is because most have used PBNS or Shady black hat SEO techniques to get there quickly, They normally fall from the front page just as fast however so a good strategy with lasting results should take time.
 When choosing backlinks, some Google patents say that freshness and traffic may also be important backlink metrics.